Alexander (2004 film): Controversies

 A group of 25 Greek lawyers initially threatened to file a lawsuit against both Stone and the Warner Bros film studio for what they claimed was an inaccurate portrayal of history.
 "We are not saying that we are against gays," said Yannis Varnakos, "but we are saying that the production company should make it clear to the audience that this film is pure fiction and not a true depiction of the life of Alexander".
 After an advance screening of the film, the lawyers announced that they would not pursue such a course of action.

-At the British premiere of the film, Stone blamed "raging fundamentalism in morality" for the film's US box-office failure.
+At the British premiere of the film, Stone blamed "raging fundamentalism in morality" for the film's failure at the US box office.
 He argued that American critics and audiences had blown the issue of Alexander's sexuality out of proportion.
 The criticism prompted him to make significant changes to the film for its DVD release, whose cover characterizes them as making it "faster paced, more action-packed".